cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-### Variables :o:
+### Variables

 Variables are used to pass dynamic values to queries.
-Instead of passing
+Instead of
-hard-coded values to a query, variables can be defined for these values.
+passing hard-coded values to a query, variables can be defined for
+these values.
 Now these variables can be passed to queries.

-Variables can be passed to GraphQL queries directly through commandline.
+Variables can be passed to GraphQL queries directly through
+commandline.

 ```bash
 curl -X POST \